Legal Advice for “Bankruptcy Costs” — 85 results

 This is part three of a series on violating the automatic stay in bankruptcy.
 We've begun a discussion of the damages possibly available to a debtor when a creditor commits a willful... more

-Written by attorney Theodore Araujo, about 4 years ago.
+Written by attorney Theodore Araujo, over 4 years ago.

 Payday Loans Some "check cashers" and finance companies offer to take a personal check from you and hold it without cashing it until your next pay day.
 In return they will give you an... more

-Written by attorney Nathan Graham, about 3 years ago.
+Written by attorney Nathan Graham, over 3 years ago.

 I talk to people every day that tell me that a creditor has offered to settle their debt for less than what they owe.
 Unfortunately these creditors rarely tell the whole truth about how... more